-As a service provider, Albatros Travel only has a small direct environmental impact, but a more significant indirect footprint from our supply chains.
+As a service provider, Albatros Travel only has a small, direct environmental impact, but a more significant indirect footprint from our supply chains.
 Our most significant environmental impacts are those from the use of flights and cruise ships.
 These are impacts we cause through our suppliers mainly.
-We have little opportunity to affect the environmental performance of these suppliers, but we have included several environmental demands in our Ethical Requirements.
+We have little opportunity to affect the environmental performance of these suppliers, but have included several environmental demands in our Ethical Requirements.
+We have also just started to sell bus tours, which in some cases may give out less pollution than travels by flights.

-What is easier to affect is the environmental performance of our offices and how our clients act while travelling with us.
-In this way, our initial environmental efforts have been on improving environmental performance in offices and raising awareness with our customers to follow the towel saving guidance in hotels, using less plastic while travelling and to leave nothing but footprints in fragile environments.
+What is easier to affect is the environmental performance of our offices and how our clients behave while traveling with us.
+In this way, our environmental efforts have been focusing on improving environmental performance in offices and raising awareness with our customers to follow the towel saving guidance in hotels, using less plastic while traveling and leaving nothing but footprints in fragile environments.